 United Way of Northern California works actively to help North State communities address the problem of homelessness.
 Unsheltered individuals and those who care about them can call 2-1-1 in Shasta and Tehama counties for up-to-date information and referrals to shelters and other support programs.
 2-1-1 Tehama serves as a portal for Coordinated Entry in that county, where homeless individuals can register and be assessed and prioritized for services.

 Project Homeless Connect

-We help organize and fundraise for Project Homeless Connect’s 76 Community Day of Service, an annual event that connects people experiencing homelessness with critical services like groceries and housing.
+We helped organize and fundraise for Project Homeless Connect 2022, a returning annual event that connects people experiencing homelessness with critical services like health services and housing.

 United Way is a member of the Shasta County Continuum of Care, a local panel made up of nonprofits and government agencies that provide housing and other services to move people off the street.

 Pathways to Housing

 UWNC partners with Pathways to Housing, an organization that raises and manages funds to supplement homeless citizens in the Redding area as they move off the streets.
 Pathways to Housing ensures funds are immediately available to help move individuals off the streets when they are ready to change their circumstances.
 Under this model, Pathways volunteers go into the field, develop relationships with homeless citizens, and offer temporary housing opportunities.
 Clients must agree to act as responsible tenants by paying monthly rent and agreeing to work closely with a case manager.
 Tenants will then be placed on a waiting list for federally subsidized housing.

 In June 2021, The City of Redding declared a Shelter Crisis and took steps to implement Emergency Housing Sites for the unsheltered population.
 In response to this crisis, The Redding City Council approved the South Market Micro Shelter Community.
 United Way of Northern California (UWNC) is proud to lead this effort in partnership with Pathways to Housing and The City of Redding.